griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 - [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf){:target="_blank"} (Variant Call Format) Text file used to store observed sequence variations.
 - [VEP](http://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output){:target="_blank"} (Variant Effect Predictor) Annotation file used to provide additional information for sequence variations.
 Originates from the ensembl VEP algortihm.
 - [MAF](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification){:target="_blank"} (Mutation Annotation Format) Annotation file used to provide additional information for sequence variations.
 Widely used in the cancer genome atlas project.
 - [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) Raw uncompressed sequence file that evolved from FASTA file but that also include base quality information in a 4 line format.
 - [SAM/BAM/CRAM](https://samtools.github.io/hts-specs/SAMv1.pdf) Sequence alignment map (SAM) format and it's compressed equivalents binary (BAM) and compressed alignment map (CRAM) are files for storing aligned sequencing data.
 BAM files are just binary files of the SAM file.
 CRAM uses the reference sequence to more effeciently compress the information in a SAM file.
-These file types are commonly viewed and manipulated with [samtools](https://github.com/samtools/samtools).
+These file types are commonly viewed and manipulated with tools such as [samtools](https://github.com/samtools/samtools), [picard](https://broadinstitute.github.io/picard/), and [sambamba](http://lomereiter.github.io/sambamba/) to name a few.

 {% include question.html question="What character designates a header in a fasta file?" answer="\">\""%}